A Broken Frame: Tour

 The band supported the album with the A Broken Frame Tour, which ran from October 1982 through May 1983 with shows in the UK, Europe, the US and Asia.
 Although the album didn't sell as well as its predecessor, the supporting tour, especially in the UK, was strongly attended.
-The band upgraded their transportation since their last tour, with Fletcher explaining that "now we've got a luxury coach and can do it in some style.
+The band had upgraded their transportation since their last tour, with Fletcher explaining that "now we've got a luxury coach and can do it in some style.
 There are video recorders and stereo on board and you can't beat a bit of comfort to put you in a good mood when you arrive in a foreign city and have to go straight to do sound checks before you can rest."
 On tour, the band used a variety of synthesisers, including an ARP 2600, Moog Source, Roland Promars, Roland SH-101, Roland MC-4 Microcomposer, Korg KR-55, and a Roland TR-808.

 During the UK leg of the tour in October 1982, Wilder was officially inducted into the band.
 Said Gore, "after Vince [Clarke] left and went to form Yazoo, we were getting ready to record a new album.
 Alan [Wilder] started playing with us, but we wanted to make certain that any change in direction in our music wasn't attributable to Alan joining.
 We needed to show we were capable of musical alteration by ourselves.
 So we recorded Broken Frame with that in mind, although Alan will be playing on our tours when we perform songs from the album.
 Now we feel free for him to be a full time recording member of the group now that the change in pattern has been established!"